oneup03/VRto3D/README.md

 ## Configuration

+- VRto3D has to be installed and SteamVR launched once for this config file to show up
 - Modify the `Documents\My Games\vrto3d\default_config.json` for your setup
 - Most changes made to this configuration require a restart of SteamVR to take effect
 - Fields with a `+` next to them will be saved to a game's profile when you press `Ctrl + F7` and can be reloaded from `default_config.json` using `Ctrl + F10`